-In the MAPS Phase 2 research trials for MDMA that the author was involved in, the topic of relational transference and the need for training around it came up very frequently in the clinical team meetings.
-Past relationships, good or bad, are held as part of the programming in primary consciousness that expresses as transference when the door to primary consciousness is opened.
-It can arise slowly in traditional therapy but arises more quickly and powerfully during and around the psychedelic session.
-There are interventions that can decrease relational projection and other interventions, such as SI, that can evoke it.
-If this transference is traumatic in nature and the therapeutic container allows for it, the client will begin to have reactions towards their therapist that they had towards their parents or family members.
-This may be some version of a neglectful, incompetent caretaker who the client believes is not capable of helping or holding them through their psychedelic session.
+In the MAPS Phase 2 research trials for MDMA, the topic of relational transference, and the need for training around it came up very frequently in the clinical team meetings.
+Past relationships, good or bad, are held as part of the programming in primary consciousness that is expressed as transference when the door to primary consciousness is opened.
+It can arise slowly in traditional therapy but occurs more quickly and powerfully during and around the psychedelic session.
+Some interventions can decrease relational projection, and other interventions, such as SI, can evoke it.
+If this transference is traumatic in nature, and the therapeutic container allows for it, the client will begin to react towards their therapist as they had towards their parents or family members.
+This may be some version of a neglectful, incompetent caretaker whom the client believes is not capable of helping or holding them through their psychedelic session.
 The client may believe the therapist doesn't care about them or see what they are going through.
-As we saw in the clinical trials with male therapists and female clients who have had male perpetrators, a good deal of fear, anger and reactivity can arise when perpetrator transference is contacted in the session.
-The client may see their therapist as dangerous, and all the ambivalence and complications of loving someone who is dangerous will arise.
-Again, if held well, working with transference in the psychedelic session is a profoundly helpful therapeutic opportunity.
+As we saw in the clinical trials with male therapists and female clients who have had male perpetrators, a good deal of fear, anger, and reactivity can arise when perpetrator transference is manifested in the session.
+The client may see their therapist as dangerous, and all the ambivalence and complications of loving someone dangerous can arise.
+Again, if held well, working with transference in the psychedelic session is a profoundly valuable therapeutic opportunity.

-Training session courtesy of Trauma Dynamics
+Training Session courtesy of Trauma Dynamics Training

 Alternatively, clients may have overly positive, idealized parental transference towards their therapist.
-The person sitting with them can do no wrong, they are the parent the client secretly wished they had.
-Crucially, even in this scenario, the negative transference is still in the client's system and unless it is dealt with in the therapeutic relationship, the client will direct it towards their unsuspecting and ill equipped spouse (or other significant relationship).
-Integration sessions in the PSIP model can often be couples or family sessions helping the system that is the client's relationship or their family prepare for significant changes and the possibility of transference expressing at home.
-Transference is a non-declarative, very implicit, very invisible feature of primary consciousness memory that will be evoked with psychedelic therapy.
+The person sitting with them can do no wrong; they are the parent the client secretly wished they had.
+Even positive transference from client towards their therapist can be complicated and a double-edged sword especially if it fits into the unconscious psychological needs of the therapist.
+This is what frequently leads to boundary violations or inflated savior complex in therapists.
+Crucially, even in this scenario, the negative transference is still in the client's system.
+Unless it is dealt with in the therapeutic relationship (and most nonpsychodynamically trained therapists will not be comfortable being seen as incompetent, neglectful, or as perpetrator by the client), the client's primary consciousness will direct the negative transference towards their unsuspecting and ill-equipped spouse (or other significant relationship).
+Integration sessions in the PSIP model can often be couples or family therapy sessions, helping the system that is the client's relationship or their family prepare for significant changes and the possibility of transference expressing at home.
+Transference is a non-declarative, very implicit, very invisible feature of primary consciousness memory that will often be evoked with psychedelic therapy.